Water Play: Cool Off & Have Fun this Summer

 Why is water play so valuable for children?

-According to Georgina Clay, Teacher at Guardian Point Cook South: “In every Centre that I have worked throughout my career, I have observed children are instinctively drawn towards filling and emptying containers with water.
+According to the Assistant Centre Manager at our Point Cook South Centre, “In every Centre that I have worked throughout my career, I have observed children are instinctively drawn towards filling and emptying containers with water.
 Watching intently as the water falls from one vessel to another down to the final drop can be a glorious learning experience that never ceases to amaze me.
 The expression of awe and wonder on children’s faces is a wonderful moment to capture and extend upon.

 Never is this more alive than when observing a child intently playing in and with water – observing, manipulating and beginning to understand the way this element behaves under different conditions.

-Water play experiences you can do at home
+Here are some water play experiences that you can do at home

 Ice Excavation

-This activity is a great one for a warm summer’s day!
+This activity is a great one for those warmer days!
 It’s also a wonderful way to engage your child in a physically challenging experience, by creating blocks of ice containing interesting objects.
 Your budding scientist can then chip away to uncover the treasures within!

 Find all the instructions for this experience on our Learning Exchange.